✔️Article reviewed by Dr. Whittenburg, director, on Jan 2nd, 2023. View our editorial quality process.

-We have outlined the costs below, along with estimates in US dollars.
+We have outlined the costs by provider in the table below.
 We have used a range because prices often vary based on your dog’s weight (Keep reading for cost estimates based on your dog’s weight).

 PetSmart’s Banfield Clinics | $50-$130 | $120-$160 | $250-$290 |